Scaling and Trade-offs in Multi-agent Autonomous Systems: Introduction

 Additionally, the dependence of the performance metric on any individual parameter might be complicated and not easily guessed~\cite{hamann2020guerrilla,ligot2022using,debie2023swarm}.
 For instance, the performance may include a ``scaling break point,'' where the change in the number of drones in a swarm leads to a saturation or even a decrease in the performance~\cite{hamann2020guerrilla}.
 For example, crowding may inhibit performance in a foraging problem~\cite{lerman2002mathematical}.
 Another example is minimum resource allocation, e.g., the minimum number of drones required to succeed in an adversarial engagement~\cite{navy_drone}.
 As we show, predicting where these scaling break points occur is often impossible using intuition or simple calculation.
 These scaling break points will likely vary with other parameter values, such as drone speed or sensing range.

-In this paper, we demonstrate how dimensional analysis and data-scaling ---established techniques in physical sciences~\cite{buckingham1914,barenblatt1987dimensional,gibbings2011dimensional,buckpi}---can be leveraged to obtain functions that relate the performance of a swarm to all the underlying parameter values.
+In this paper, we demonstrate how dimensional analysis and data-scaling---techniques that are well established in physics, fluid mechanics, and other complex systems sciences~\cite{buckingham1914,barenblatt1987dimensional,gibbings2011dimensional,buckpi}---can be leveraged to obtain functions that relate the performance of a swarm to all the underlying parameter values.
 These functions are often mathematically simple, but they involve emergent functional forms (like power-law functions with nontrivial exponents) and are therefore difficult or impossible to guess.
 We also show how this approach naturally answers the questions of scaling and trade-off behavior above, including the location of scaling break points and how they depend on other parameter values.

 Although the technique we show can be used on real-world data, we use computer simulations to generate large data sets involving different algorithms and wide variation in input parameters.
 We study three different scenarios: one, where red and blue swarms both try to kill each other using simple swarm rules; two, where a swarm of agents searches an area under the presence of attrition (via random failures or some active threat); and three, where a swarm must visit some number of scattering targets.
 We emphasize that the scaling laws derived from these simulations are mathematical properties of the models themselves; validating the underlying dynamics against hardware experiments is an important but separate research question.